Speed Extrema

-The Speed Extrema Study generates an event whenever a transiting body reaches a maximum or minimum longitudinal speed.
+The Speed Extrema study finds when a body reaches a maximum or minimum longitudinal speed.

-- Click Mundane Studies on the menu bar.
+- Click Mundane Studies → Longitudinal Studies → Speed Extrema on the menu bar.

 Events Captured